V-Ray GPU Render Farm: Speed Test & Real Cost (2026)

 Q: Does Super Renders Farm support V-Ray GPU for all V-Ray host applications?
 A: We support V-Ray GPU for 3ds Max, Maya, and Cinema 4D.
 Blender is supported with V-Ray CPU rather than GPU on our current infrastructure.
 Contact us before submitting if your project uses a host application not listed here, as support changes with new V-Ray releases.

 Q: What V-Ray version runs on your GPU render nodes?
 A: Our GPU nodes run V-Ray 7 for all supported host applications.
-We update to new V-Ray releases after they reach production stability, typically within 2–4 weeks of Chaos's official release.
+We update to new V-Ray releases after they reach production stability, typically within 2–4 weeks of Chaos Group's official release.
 If you're on an older V-Ray version, a compatibility pass in your host application before exporting is recommended.

 Q: How does V-Ray GPU licensing work on your render farm?
 A: V-Ray GPU licenses are included in the per-node rendering rate.
 As an official Chaos Group render partner, we maintain dedicated licenses for each active GPU node.
 You don't need to supply your own V-Ray license or use Chaos Cloud Credits — licensing is covered as part of what we charge per GPU-hour.